Chemotion/ELNmap/developer_notes.md

 ## What is it?

 - The repository is useful for creating _static_ and _dynamic_ maps with pins.
 Each pin has a quanitity and tag associated with it.
 The tag also determines the color of the pin e.g. [here](https://map.chemotion.scc.kit.edu/) the tags are 'Planned usage', 'Test usage' etc and the quantity is visible by hovering over the pins.
-- The repository consists primarly of a single python script called [`generate_map.py`](generate_map.py).
+- The repository consists primarily of a single python script called [`generate_map.py`](generate_map.py).
 When given a single argument `germany`, it produces a static map of Germany with instances marked on it.
 Otherwise it produces a static map of European countries as well as a dynamic map of the world with instances marked on it.
 - The workflow is supported by data in the [`data`](data) folder.
 - The workflow is automated for GitHub actions using [`map_workflow`](.github/workflows/map_workflow.yml) file.